CultivateHQ/cultivateHQ.com/source/posts/2015-10-15-phoenix-elm-1.md

 * [Elm](http://elm-lang.org/install)
 * [Postgres](http://www.postgresql.org/download/) (or see [the Ecto guide](http://www.phoenixframework.org/docs/ecto-models) if you want to try using something else)

 If you're brand new to Phoenix then I would suggest going through the [Guides on the Phoenix site](http://www.phoenixframework.org/docs/overview).
 That said, we will likely cover everything that you need to know as you need to know it here.
-There is also a [book](https://pragprog.com/book/phoenix/programming-phoenix) in beta on The Pragmatic Bookshelf.
+There is also a [book](https://pragprog.com/book/phoenix/programming-phoenix) on The Pragmatic Bookshelf.

 If you're brand new to Elm then I would suggest the [Pragmatic Studio Elm course](https://pragmaticstudio.com/elm) as a great way to get into the language.
 Also, the [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial) is a great way to see how idiomatic Elm applications are constructed.